stuntrally/stuntrally/Readme.txt

 Hardware requirements

 The minimum hardware is:
-a CPU with 2 cores, and GPU: GeForce 9600 GT or Radeon HD 3870, with Shader Model 3.0 supported and 256 MB GPU RAM.
+a CPU with 2 cores, above 2.0GHz, and GPU: GeForce 9600 GT or Radeon HD 3870, with Shader Model 3.0 supported and 256 MB GPU RAM (512 on higher settings).
+A good GPU for smooth play at Higher preset is GTX 560 Ti (no effects).

-It is possible to run on older, but integrated GPUs (or laptops) can't handle the game well (or at all).
+It is possible to run on older, but integrated GPUs or laptops can't handle the game well (or at all).

 ----------------------------------------------------------------------------------